 Weddings may be scheduled throughout the Church year except during Holy Week, the first week of Easter, the final week of Advent, and on any major secular holiday weekend.
 Weddings are rarely celebrated during the penitential season of Lent.

 We are able to schedule weddings with at least six months notice and no more than 18 months in advance.
 Premarital counseling is required of all couples.
-For more information, contact the Reverend Lori Walton at 510.797.1492.
+For more information, contact the Reverend Lori Walton by email or phone at 510.797.1492.